|

 A waterproof concrete basement, properly designed, properly prepared, properly reinforced, properly poured, properly compacted and properly cured under proper supervision is the best material with which to build a new basement.

-It will be fully waterproof with waterproof joints and nothing, whether scaffolders carrying poles, bricklayers and their heavy boots or craning materials around will damage it.
+It will be fully waterproof with waterproof joints and nothing, whether the digger backfilling, scaffolders carrying poles, bricklayers and their heavy boots, craning materials around site, will damage it.

 You may be sick of reading about it on this web site, but in 2022 BS8102 changed.
 A complete U turn.
 Internal drainage is out.
 Building your structure to be waterproof is in.